 The Centers for Disease Control and Prevention (CDC) notes that the problem is increasing in Europe and First World countries like the U.S., U.K. and Canada.
 A combination of people traveling more and bed bugs becoming immune to insecticides used against them means that bed bugs are stronger and here to stay.

 If you're concerned about encountering bed bugs on your next cruise, here's everything you need to know.

 According to the CDC, bed bugs are "small, flat, parasitic insects that feed solely on the blood of people and animals while they sleep.
-Bed bugs are reddish-brown in color, wingless, [and] range from 1 mm to 7 mm (roughly the size of Lincoln's head on a penny)."
+Bed bugs are reddish-brown in color, wingless, and range from 1mm to 7mm (roughly the size of Lincoln's head on a penny)."

 Inspect your mattress and bedding, especially in any folds or corners, for the presence of bed bugs or their molted exoskeletons.
 They can often be found behind your bed's headboard, but you may not be able to see behind it if it's attached to the wall.

 You should immediately report the problem to your cabin steward.
 If you need medical treatment, you can see the ship's doctor, but you'll need to pay out of pocket for your visit (and fees can be hefty) -- and you may not be reimbursed unless you've purchased travel insurance that would cover the visit.

 You can start by never putting your luggage directly onto the bed -- use a luggage rack or the thick mat the cabin steward puts on the foot of your bed on the first day.
 There are various products on the market -- luggage liners, laundry bags, sprays -- that claim to prevent the spread of bed bugs.
 You could try them, but we don't have any data on how effective these products actually are.